-The sand according to my grandfather is full of mystery but also full of several keys to unlock those mysteries.
+The sand according to my grandfather, is full of mystery.
+However, the sand also provides the keys to unlock those mysteries.

-The sand according to the grandfather is full of wisdom if you search deeper.
-However, you don't need to dig deep holes into the center of the earth.
+The sand according to the grandfather, is full of wisdom if you search deeper.
+However, you don't need to dig deeper holes into the center of the earth.
 All you need is a tiny piece of stick or anything at all you can draw lines with.

-Not just my grandfather but almost all wise elders in Africa love to draw lines in the sand.
-The few who do not enjoy drawing lines in the sand enjoy watching the clouds as they move slowly but gently in the skies.
-Some enjoy looking into the skies why because the skies just like the earth, is full of both mystery and answers.
+Not just my grandfather but most wise elders in Africa love to draw lines in the sand.
+The few who do not enjoy drawing lines in the sand, enjoy watching the clouds as they move slowly but gently in the sky.
+Some enjoy looking into the sky (why?) because the sky just like the earth, is full of both mystery and answers.
 In other words, to the wise people in my community in Africa, when you encounter a difficult and thought-provoking situation in life, you either look up into the sky or you look down into the earth for answers.

 Unlike in the outside world where gray hair is often frowned upon, the natural gray hair is of great importance in Africa.
-The natural gray hair is a blessing in Africa.
+The natural gray hair is a blessing in my community in Africa.
 The natural gray hair isn't just a symbol of old age.
 The natural grey hair is also a symbol of wisdom and peace.
-Even if you don't like an elder, it is your duty as a child to respect his or her grey hair.
-Children who disrespect the grey hair often die long before their natural deaths.
+Even if you don't like an elder, it is your duty as a child to respect his or her gray hair.
+It is believed that children who disrespect the gray hair often die long before their natural deaths.

-In Africa, the elders (the wise old men and women) are the eyes of the gods why because what an elder sees while sitting, a child can never see even if he (the child) climbs the tallest mountain in the world.
-Elders are full of wisdom and most elders including my grandfather speak in proverbs all the time.
-In the past it was a taboo to disrespect an elder and children who disobeyed elders were severely punished.
+In Africa, the elders (the wise old men and women) are the eyes of the gods.
+Why?
+Because what an elder sees while sitting, a child can never see even if he (the child) climbs the tallest mountain in the universe.
+Elders are full of wisdom and most elders including my grandfather speak in proverbs.
+In the past, it was a taboo to disrespect an elder and children who disobeyed elders were severely punished.

-Unlike in the outside world where old grandparents are often abandoned in elder homes, grandparents are of great importance in Africa.
-Mom and Dad often go out (to work) in the day time and come home in the evening.
-Grandparents often stay home and take care of their grandchildren.
+Unlike in the outside world where old grandparents are often abandoned in private care homes, grandparents are of great importance in Africa.

-When it comes to advice, grandparents are like sacred holy "books" full of wisdom and common sense and they that throw away such wisdom books, often die from stupidity and ignorance long before their natural deaths.
-It is a great taboo for a child to abandon his or her parents and grandparents.
-In Africa, "blood is thicker than water" and it is the duty of every responsible child to take care of his or her parents and grandparents even in death no matter the situation.
-In Africa, there are huge blessings in obeying, respecting and caring for elders.
+When it comes to advice, grandparents are like sacred books full of wisdom and understanding.
+In my community in Africa, it is a great taboo for a child to disobey or abandon his or her parents and grandparents.
+In Africa, "blood is thicker than water" and it is the duty of every responsible child to take care of his or her parents and grandparents.

-However, things are changing especially in the big cities and towns.
-People have very little and in most cases no respect at all for the grey hair (all thanks to the influence of the western culture which is becoming the most dominant culture in Africa today especially in the big cities and towns).
-Even the so-called men of God do not respect the grey hair.
-Even the so-called men of God who were supposed to be teaching people the importance of respect, often accuse elders with grey hair of being witches and wizards.
+However, things are changing (especially in the big cities and towns).
+People have very little and in most cases, no respect at all for gray hair.
+Even some of the so-called "men of God" do not respect the gray hair.
+Instead, they accuse the aged with gray hair of being witches and wizards.